-- A. continually observe the student in seclusion for indications of physical or mental distress and seek immediate medical assistance if there is a concern: - B. use verbal strategies and research-based de-escalation techniques in an effort to help the student regain control as quickly as possible; - C. remove the student from seclusion when the immediate risk of physical harm to the student and/or others has dissipated. - D. assess the student for injury or psychological distress after the use of physical restraint, and monitor the student as needed following the incident: - E. conduct a debriefing including all involved staff to evaluate the trigger for the incident, staff response, and methods to address the student's behavioral needs; and - F. complete all required reports and document their observations of the student.
+- A. continually observe the student in seclusion for indications of physical or mental distress and seek immediate medical assistance if there is a concern; - B. use communication strategies and research-based de-escalation techniques in an effort to help the student regain control as quickly as possible; - C. remove the student from seclusion when the immediate risk of physical harm to the student and/or others has dissipated. - D. assess the student for injury or psychological distress after the use of physical restraint, and monitor the student as needed following the incident; - E. conduct a debriefing including all involved staff to evaluate the trigger for the incident, staff response, and methods to address the student's behavioral needs; and - F. complete all required reports and document their observations of the student. - G. ensure safety of other students and protect the dignity and respect of the student involved; - H. combine the use of seclusion with other non-physical interventions (which are always preferred) that will diminish the need for seclusion in the future; - I. if at any point the staff assess that the intervention is insufficient to maintain safety of all involved, contact emergency personnel; - J. use seclusion for the least amount of time necessary.